 Jones to join school board ELKO - Elko resident Patty Jones won the Elko County School District Board of Trustees District One seat with nearly 58 percent of the votes.
 Jones, the manager of planned and annual giving for Great Basin College Foundation, defeated Elko resident Mason Simons, a deputy public defender for Elko County.
-Jones thanked voters. her children, mentors and friends for their support.
-She said her immediate goals for the office are to "uphold the mission and Patty Jones objectives of the school district."
-She added that she achieving or exemplary is open to hearing all sides status." of every issue and encourages involvement.
-"I hope to do my best in of "grassroots campaign-helping all our students ing." learn at high levels," Jones "I got out and pounded learn at high levels," Jones
+Jones thanked voters, her children, mentors and friends for their support.
+She said her immediate goals for the office are to "uphold the mission and objectives of the school district."
+She added that she is open to hearing all sides of every issue and encourages involvement.
+"I hope to do my best in of "grassroots campaignhelping all our students learn at high levels," Jones said.
+"I'd really love to see all our schools make high to a lot of folks," Jones

-Jones said her campaign strategy emphasized lots said.
-"I'd really love to see the pavement and talked additional term. all our schools make high to a lot of folks," Jones said.
+Patty Jones achieving or exemplary status."
+Jones said her campaign strategy emphasized lots "I got out and pounded "I got out and pounded the pavement and talked said.
 "Plus all those years of attending school board meetings and being aware of the issues and challenges."
 Jones' opponent, Simons, congratulated her for her victory and said he thinks she will do a good job for the district.
 "It was a hard fought race ...
 No matter what the outcome was, the school district will be well served," Simons said.
 "I think Patty Jones will do an excellent job on the school board and I congratulate her."
 Simons added that he appreciates all the support he received in his campaign from everyone involved.

-Jones replaces school board trustee John Smales, who chose not to run for an By John Sents Foundation Planned Annual Giving Manager
+Jones replaces school board trustee John Smales. who chose not to run for an additional term.

+By John Sents Foundation Planned/Annual Giving Manager

 The board of trustees for the GBC Foundation recently met to plan goals for the coming year.
-Pictured from the left are John Pryor, Rick Howe, Chris Johnson, Mike Popp, Jim Winer, Jim Kelley, Dave Roden, Greg Brorby, Mark Laffoon, Dr. Robert Colon, Antoinette Cavanaugh, Lori Lynch, Holly Wilson, José Negrete and Kim Miller. ege prepares for 40th anniversa ELKO - Great Basin College Foundation's board of trustees has formulated strategies for the coming year.
+Pictured from the left are John Pryor, Rick Howe, Chris Johnson, Mike Popp, Jim Winer, Jim Kelley, Dave Roden, Greg Brorby, Mark Laffoon, Dr. Robert Colon, Antoinette Cavanaugh, Lori Lynch, Holly Wilson, José Negrete and Kim Miller. ege prepares for 40 a ELKO - Great Basin College Foundation's board of trustees has formulated strategies for the coming year.
 Trustees from Elko, Ely and Winnemucca attended a Thursday workshop to discuss their plans.
-Great Basin College Foundation Executive Director John Patrick Rice said the sessions resulted in a to-do list to advance the mission of the foundation and support the instruction of students in the coming year.
+Executive Director John Patrick Rice said the sessions resulted in a to-do list to advance the mission of the foundation and support the instruction of students in the coming year.
 Great Basin College will celebrate its 40th anniversary, beginning with the foundation's annual dinner and dance in February.